Creating a form

 Other options:

 Label layout options – this is the default label layer configuration.
-You can change this option on each element of the form but if you do not change the element option will be identical as this.
+You can change this option on each element of the form but if you do not change the element option will be identical to this.
 There are three options:

 Document history options – by using this option you can decide how much data will be stored in the document history.
 The document history will record all information about the creation and modification of the document.